-Hopes for an electric roller originate from rumours that BMW have applied for a trademark for ‘Silent Shadow’, and since many Rolls-Royce models have ‘Shadow’ in their name, the Roller conclusion is not too hard to draw.
+Parent company, BMW, last year applied for a trademark for ‘Silent Shadow’, and since many Rolls-Royce models have ‘Shadow’ in their name, the Roller conclusion was not too hard to draw.

 Rolls-Royce actually dabbled in all-electric models back in 2011 with its Phantom VII body but it never made it to production.
 That car was called the Rolls-Royce 102EX, it was powered by a pair of electric motors and it raced to 62 mph in 8 seconds.

 To achieve that it had the largest battery pack ever fitted into a passenger car - 71 kWh (for reference 64kWh is pretty common size today).
 It was ahead of its time with relatively fast charging too, and could replenish the battery fully in around 8 hours.

 While Rolls-Royce is busy putting the first truly Silent Shadow into reality, there's already a British company building and selling electric Rolls-Royces, rebuilt from the ground up in Silverstone.

 Lunaz is a British automotive engineering company that has designed and developed an electric powertrain to breathe new life into classic cars.
 It has brought a number of celebrated classics back to life, including a 1961 eight-seat Rolls-Royce Phantom V, Rolls Royce Cloud and a 1953 Jaguar XK120.
 In the ultimate example of upcycling, Lunaz source cars that are no longer functional and create beautiful, clean and usable electric classic cars.